RobertEJohnson/nature-adventure-site/Notes/LearningNotes.md

 5. themes/ (for different visual themes)
 6. abstracts/ (code that doesnt output css, variables and mixins)
 7. vendors/ (all third-party CSS goes)

+### SCSS

+Adds power and elegance to basic CSS

+Adds powerful tools to CSS but doesn't change how CSS works.

+- Gives us variables
+- Nesting
+- Operators for math
+- Partials and imports
+  - Allows CSS to be written in other files and imported into one single file
+- Mixins to write ```reusable pieces of CSS``` code
+- Functions
+  - similar to mixins with the difference that they ```produce a value``` that can than be used
+- Extends
+  - to make different selectors ```inherit declarations``` that are common to all of them
+- Control Directives: conditionals and loops

+Sass Syntax:
+  indentation sensitive
+  no curly braces

+SCSS Syntax:
+  preserves the way original css looks like